Quantitative stability for the Brascamp-Lieb inequality and moment measures: Applications

 To conclude, we need only to bound $|x_*|$, this can be done with~\eqref{eq.estimate_value_at0} and the strongl convexity.
 Indeed, using once again that $\nabla \psi(x_*) = 0$, we have

 Hence, combing all these estimates we get that

 and the result follows. \end{proof}

-Combining this and the reasoning of Theorem~\ref{thm.stability_moment_measures_Rd} we can obtain a stability result for elements of $\mathcal{K}_\Lambda$ with a completely analogous proof. \begin{theorem} Given $\Lambda> 0$, then for each $p>2$ there exists a constant $C$ such that, for all $\mu, \nu \in \mathcal{K}_\Lambda$ it holds thats
+Combining this and the reasoning of Theorem~\ref{thm.stability_moment_measures_Rd} we can obtain a stability result for elements of $\mathcal{K}_\Lambda$ with a completely analogous proof.
+We state such a result below, but we shall omit its proof.